Start9Labs/documentation/site/source/support/user-manual/tuning/diy.rst

 Getting EmbassyOS: Building from Source .......................................

-***Placehodler for build guide - https://github.com/Start9Labs/embassy-os/tree/integration/0.3.0/build***
+If you prefer to build EmbassyOS from source, you can do so following our guide `here <https://github.com/Start9Labs/embassy-os/tree/master/build>`_.

 Installing EmbassyOS
 --------------------